samberthol/bigquery-datacleanroom/README.md

 # BigQuery Data Clean Room on Google Cloud deployment with Terraform
 This project intends to provide a deployment of a Bigquery Data Clean Room on Google Cloud using Terraform.

-Disclaimer : While writing this project, several features of the BigQuery Data Clean Room product are not yet available or still alpha stage.
+Disclaimer : While writing this project, several features of the BigQuery Data Clean Room product are not yet available or still "Pre-GA" stage.
 Various workarounds have been used to make this Clean Room deployable.
 This is not supported code by Google and is provided on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.

 ## Architecture Design